ht0324/ht0324.github.io/_posts/2025-01-27-Deepseekmath.md

 In this post, I'm reviewing ["DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models"](https://arxiv.org/abs/2402.03300), which introduces DeepSeekMath 7B, a math-specialized language model.

-What stands out about this paper isn't just the performance of DeepSeekMath but the philosophy behind its design.
-DeepSeek consistently focuses on first-principles thinking—stripping down unnecessary complexity, focusing on what's truly important, and optimizing aggressively for efficiency.
-Given that DeepSeek operates under serious GPU constraints due to US export regulations, this emphasis on efficiency isn't just a preference but a necessity, shaping their entire research trajectory.
+What stands out about this paper is the performance of DeepSeekMath and also the philosophy behind its design.
+DeepSeek consistently focuses on first-principles thinking: stripping down unnecessary complexity, focusing on what's important, and optimizing for efficiency.
+Given that DeepSeek operates under serious GPU constraints due to US export regulations, this emphasis on efficiency is a necessity that shapes their research trajectory.

-The key technical contribution of this paper is **Group Relative Policy Optimization (GRPO)**—a modification of Proximal Policy Optimization (PPO) that eliminates the need for a separate value model, making reinforcement learning (RL) significantly more efficient.
+The key technical contribution of this paper is **Group Relative Policy Optimization (GRPO)**: a modification of Proximal Policy Optimization (PPO) that eliminates the need for a separate value model, making reinforcement learning (RL) more efficient.

 ---